webonyx/graphql-php/docs/getting-started.md

 curl http://localhost:8000 -d "query { echo(message: \"Hello World\") }"
 ```

-Or grab the full [source code](https://github.com/webonyx/graphql-php/blob/master/examples/00-hello-world).
+Check out the full [source code](https://github.com/webonyx/graphql-php/blob/master/examples/00-hello-world) of this example.

 Obviously hello world only scratches the surface of what is possible.
 So check out next example, which is closer to real-world apps.

-Or just keep reading about [type system](types/) definitions.
+Or keep reading about [schema definition](type-system/).

 # Blog example
 It is often easier to start with full-featured example and then get back to documentation